 Bright, K. (Director), & Malins, G. (Writer).
 (1998).
 The one with all the Thankgivings (Season 5,

 Episode 8) [TV series episode].
 In D. Crane & M. Kauffman (Creators), Friends.

 Sagal, P., & Kurtis, B. (Hosts).
 (2020, January 18).
 Alison Roman [Audio podcast episode].

 In Wait, wait...don't tell me!
 NPR & WBEZ Chicago. https://tinyurl.com/wgz927q

 Simon, P. (1986).
 You can call me Al [Song].
 On Graceland.
 Warner Bros.

-When citing an image taken from Google Images, you must click onto the image and go to the website it has originated from.
+When citing an image taken from Google Images, you must click onto the image and go to the website from which it has originated.
 This is where you will find the information needed to cite the image.

 Author, A. A. (date, if one).
 Title of the work.
 Site Name. https://xxxxxxx

 If you are just mentioning a website in your text, use the name of the site and provide the (URL) in parentheses.
 Do not create a reference or use in-text citations for general mentions of a particular site.